 The Pension Fund Committee has the authority to establish and amend the contribution requirements of the IPTC and active employees only through negotiation or arbitration.

-requirements of the IPTC and active employees only through negotiation or arbitration.
-Effective January 1, 1998, all future employer and employees' contributions to the Plan were eliminated.
-Previously, the contribution rates were 3.5% of compensation for employees and 3.5% of compensation for IPTC.
-As of January 10, 2006, all vested active employees as of January 1, 2006 who remain in the Plan will contribute 4.5% of their pay.
-IPTC will contribute 3.5% of their pay.
-Additionally, IPTC will contribute 0.5% of pay for all employees who were nonvested plan participants as of January 1, 2006.
-Employer contributions for 2017 were \$124,276.
+As of January 2006, all vested active union employees who remain in the Plan will contribute 4.5% of the total compensation received by such employee and IPTC will contribute 3.5% of their pay, as documented in the arbitration award in effect through and until June 30, 2018, which shall automatically continue in effect for successive periods of three years each after June 30, 2018.
+Employer contributions for 2018 were \$61,809.